madprops/blog/timers.md

 ![](https://i.imgur.com/hRmYjp3.jpg)

-This appears in the panel once I start a timer.
+This appears on the panel once I start a timer.

 It will update every second.